 After completing the core nursing courses, the student selects from four specialty tracks: Educator, Executive, Informatics or Healthcare Policy.

-The following schools are located within 200 miles radius from Chamberlain College of Nursing-Arizona
+Nursing schools located within 295 miles radius of Chamberlain University-Arizona

 The Art Institute of Phoenix